Regulatory capture: Bureau of Ocean Energy Management, Regulation and Enforcement

 MMS had allowed BP and dozens of other companies to drill in the Gulf of Mexico without first attaining permits to assess threats to endangered species, as required by law.
 BP and other companies were also given a blanket exemption (categorical exclusion) from having to provide environmental impact statements.
 The National Oceanic and Atmospheric Administration (NOAA) issued strong warnings about the risks posed by such drilling and in a 2009 letter, accused MMS of understating the likelihood and potential consequences of a major spill in the Gulf of Mexico.
 The letter further accused MMS of highlighting the safety of offshore drilling while understating the risks and impact of spills and playing down the fact that spills had been increasing.
-Both current and former MMS staff scientists said their reports were overruled and altered if they found high risk of accident or environmental impact.
+Both current and former MMS staff scientists said their reports were overruled and altered if they found a high risk of accident or environmental impact.
 Kieran Suckling, director of the Center for Biological Diversity, said, "MMS has given up any pretense of regulating the offshore oil industry.
 The agency seems to think its mission is to help the oil industry evade environmental laws".

 After the Deepwater accident occurred, Salazar said he would delay granting any further drilling permits.
 Three weeks later, at least five more permits had been issued by the minerals agency.
 In March 2011, BOEMRE began issuing more offshore drilling permits in the Gulf of Mexico.
 Michael Bromwich, head of BOEMRE, said he was disturbed by the speed at which some oil and gas companies were shrugging off Deepwater Horizon as "a complete aberration, a perfect storm, one in a million", but would nonetheless soon be granting more permits to drill for oil and gas in the gulf.